EMN | European Migration Network

 EMN IN SLOVAKIA

-The activities of the EMN in Slovakia are financed by the European Union as part of the Asylum, Migration and Integration Fund (AMIF) and co-funded by the Ministry of Interior of the SR.
+The activities of the EMN in Slovakia are financed by the European Union and co-funded by the Ministry of Interior of the SR.